ungoogled-software/ungoogled-chromium/DEVELOPING.md

 # Development notes and procedures

+The [GitHub Wiki](//github.com/Eloston/ungoogled-chromium/wiki) contains some additional information that changes more frequently.

 ## Workflow of updating patches

 Tested on Debian 9.0 (stretch).
 Exact instructions should work on any other Linux or macOS system with the proper dependencies.